GENERAL SUPPORT

 makarius@namcol.edu.na or 061 320 5505

-The student portal is an administrative platform that allows students to view academic information related to administration, whereas the e-learning platform (Moodle) is a learning management system providing a platform for students and tutors to interact through teaching and learning.
+The student portal is an administrative platform that allows students to view administrative information.
+In contrast, the e-learning platform (Moodle) is a learning management system that enables students and tutors to interact through teaching and learning.

 ELEARNING PLATFORM (MOODLE)

-The username is the student number and the password is a default password which is made up of a word “Student” and the last two numbers of the current academic year. e.g. Student@24
+The username is the student number, and the password is a default password composed of the word “Student” and the last two digits of the current academic year. e.g. Student@24

 • Access course content.